Language models and brains align due to more than next-word prediction and word-level information: Discussion

-This work aims to deepen our understanding of the existing alignment between language models and brain recordings.
-We proposed two perturbations to pretrained language models that, when used together, can control for the effects of next word prediction and word-level semantics on the alignment with brain recordings.

-We showed that the first perturbation that we termed \emph{stimulus-tuning} (i.e. finetuning a pretrained model on a validation stimulus text) can increase the alignment with brain recordings that correspond to a heldout text, particularly in several language processing brain areas.
+We showed that the perturbation that we termed \emph{stimulus-tuning} (i.e., finetuning a pretrained model on a validation stimulus text) can increase the alignment with brain recordings that correspond to a heldout text, particularly in several language processing brain areas.
 We quantified this improvement by comparing the stimulus-tuned model and the baseline in these brain areas.
-Stimulus-tuning may improve brain alignment due to improvements in next word prediction or improved ability to represent word-level or multi-word semantics that are specific to the stimulus narrative.
+Stimulus-tuning may improve brain alignment due to improved ability to represent the next word, previously seen individual words, or multi-word information that are specific to the stimulus narrative.